-Omega-3 essential fatty acids play a crucial role in most of your body’s essential functions.
+Omega-3 fatty acids play a crucial role in most of your body’s essential functions.

-Research suggests boosting your omega-3 levels may also lower your blood pressure by reducing the amount of LDL or bad cholesterol in your blood.
+Research suggests boosting your omega-3 levels may also lower your blood pressure by reducing the amount of LDL (bad cholesterol) in your blood.

-There’s no official RDA for omega-3s, but a standard recommendation is 250–500 milligrams a day.
+There’s no official RDA for omega-3s, but a standard dosage is 250–500 milligrams a day.

 It is very common for people who don’t live in sunny climates to have a vitamin D deficiency.
-This can have a wide range of health consequences,including putting you at higher risk of hypertension and cardiovascular disease.
+This can have a wide range of health consequences, including putting you at higher risk of hypertension and cardiovascular disease such as heart attack.